 > Recognizing and identifying potential high-risk conflicts

 > Understanding yourself and your personality characteristics that can affect how you respond to conflict situations

 > Actions likely to escalate interpersonal conflict

 > Skills and strategies to de-escalate interpersonal conflict

 Susan Gray, Ph.D., Superintendent of Schools (retired), Clinical Psychologist, Ethicist, Culturalist, Playwright

 Dr. Jim Merrins is Executive Program Administrator of Educational Support Services.
-He hosts and administers numerous statewide webinars and workshops for superintendents and experienced school administrators, including the Transition to Superintendency Program, Fiscal Navigation for Superintendents, and the Aspiring Superintendents Webinars.
-The School District Negotiator,and Claims Auditor Training.
+He hosts and administers numerous statewide webinars for superintendents, and school and district administrators, including the Aspiring Superintendents Workshop Series, Fiscal Navigation for Superintendents, and Claims Auditor Training.
 Jim has more than 40 years experience in school administration, including 16 years as a Superintendent in Fredonia and Honeoye, New York.
 Dr. Merrins is NYS certified as a School District Administrator and School Business Administrator.
 Dr. Merrins taught school finance and school law at SUNY colleges for several years.

 Hosted and administered by ESS